electerious/lychee-watermark/readme.md

 # Watermark

-Watermark is a plugin for [Lychee](https://github.com/electerious/Lychee), which adds a second watermarked photo when uploading photos.
+Watermark is a plugin for [Lychee](https://github.com/electerious/Lychee).
+It adds a second watermarked photo when uploading images.

 ## Installation

-This extension requires a working [Lychee](https://github.com/electerious/Lychee) v2.5 (or newer) on your computer or server.
+This extension requires a working [Lychee](https://github.com/electerious/Lychee) v2.6 (or newer) on your computer or server.

 #### 1. Download